mrza12/mrza12/README.md

 ## <strong>Hi there 👋, I'm Mirza!</strong>

-I'm currently an undergraduate Computer Science student at university, with a strong interest in Data Science, especially in the roles of Data Scientist and Data Analyst.
+I'm currently an fresh graduate Computer Science student at university, with a strong interest in Data Science and Software Testing, especially in the roles of Data Scientist.

 ### <strong>Get to Know Me More!</strong>